Wide Band Interaction Impedance and Mode Excitation in Glide Symmetric Double Corrugated Waveguides for mm-wave TWTs: Glide Symmetry and Waveguide Geometries

-The solid lines in the dispersion diagrams in Fig. \ref{fig:dispersion_diagram} represent the excited branches by a source at the left end of the waveguide, since these modes have positive group velocity and carry energy along the $+z$ direction.
-The polarization of each harmonic was determined by performing the Fourier analysis of each component of the electric field phasor, $E_x(z)$, $E_y(z)$ and $E_z(z)$, solution of the eigenmode solver.
-The results show that for different geometries, different polarizations of the $nth$ field are obtained.
-For the BB case, all branches have the same polarization but when symmetry is implemented, the branch associated with the $n = \pm 1$ harmonic has different polarization depending on which symmetry plane is taken into account.
-It is known that in order to have synchronization with the electron beam the field must be polarized in the direction in which the electrons are traveling \cite{schachter11CH1}; from this analysis, then, is manifested that the BB glide is not suitable for wideband interaction at the first space harmonic (i.e., $n=1$), this will be confirmed later on when the interaction impedance for this structure is computed.
-Instead, for the BT Glide case, the field is indeed polarized in the wanted direction since the $n=1$ harmonic is mainly polarized along $z$.
+The solid lines in the dispersion diagrams in Fig. \ref{fig:dispersion_diagram} represent the excited branches by a source at the left end of the waveguide, since this mode has positive group velocity and carry energy along the $+z$ direction.
+The {components of the electric field} of each harmonic was determined by performing the Fourier analysis of each component of the electric field phasor, $E_x(z)$, $E_y(z)$ and $E_z(z)$, solution of the eigenmode solver.
+The results show that for the three different geometries, different {componets} of the $n$th harmonic are obtained.
+For the BB case, all branches have the same {electric field components} but when Glide symmetry is implemented, the branch associated with the $n = \pm 1$ harmonic has different {field components} depending on which symmetry plane is taken into account.
+In order to have {interaction} with the electron beam, the field must be {polarized} in the direction in which the electrons are traveling \cite{schachter11CH1}; therefore, from this analysis, the BB Glide is not suitable for wideband interaction at the first space harmonic (i.e., $n=1$), and this will be confirmed later on when the interaction impedance for this structure is computed.
+Instead, for the BT Glide case, the $n=1$ harmonic of the field is {polarized} in the $z$ direction and hence suitable for {interaction} with an electron beam.
+It is also important to determine the {field components} of the backward mode in the BB Glide and BT Glide cases, associated with the negative slope branch (dashed green) near the intersection with the positive slope branch (solid blue) at $\beta d/\pi=3$.
+Indeed, it is around that point that the beam line intersects with the negative slope branch and it could form the onset for a backward wave oscillator.
+We observe that the field associated with the negative slope branch (dashed green) of the BB Glide case is $z$ {polarized} at the green dot location, whereas the field associated with the negative slope branch (dashed green) of the BT Glide case is {\em not} $z$ {polarized} at the green dot location.